 In a collaborative divorce case, you will work with a team of specially trained collaborative professionals to guide you through the divorce process.
 Each collaborative team will be comprised of two attorneys and two mental health professionals, called divorce coaches.
 The team can also include a child specialist and a financial specialist.

-Angela Lennon is a certified collaborative lawyer and a member of the Nebraska Academy of Collaborative Professionals.
+Angela Lennon and Scott Hahn are certified collaborative lawyers and members of the Nebraska Academy of Collaborative Professionals.
 If you or your spouse are considering a divorce, contact our office to schedule a consultation to learn more about collaborative divorce and to find out if a collaborative divorce is right for you.